 - When a student returns to school after an absence, she should be allowed to return to the same academic and extracurricular status as before her absence(s) began.

 - Any special services provided to students who have temporary medical conditions should also be provided to a pregnant student.

 - To ensure a pregnant student’s access to educational programs, when necessary, a school must make program adjustments that are reasonable and responsive to the student’s temporary pregnancy status (a school might be required to provide a larger desk or allow breaks during class).
 Contact the Disability Services office for any classroom needs.

 - A school may offer (but not require) the student alternatives to making up missed work, such as retaking a semester, taking a comparable online class, or allowing the student additional time in a program to continue at the same pace and finish at a later date especially after longer periods of leave (see ES 4563 Incomplete Grades Extension of Time).
 The student should be allowed to choose from the options.

-- A lactation room is available on the Ankeny campus in Building 5 for student use.
+- A lactation room is available on the Ankeny campus in the Student Services Office, Building 5, Room 1102; it is located next to the security kiosk.
 Check with the campus of attendance for other locations.

 - Contact the Disability Services office to discuss any questions (515) 964-6850.

 U.S. Department of Education, Office for Civil Rights, Supporting the Academic Success of Pregnant and Parenting Students under

 Title IX of the Education Amendments of 1972, Washington, D.C., 2013.
 This publication is available on the Department’s Office for Civil Rights website at

 http://www2.ed.gov/about/offices/list/ocr/docs/pregnancy.pdf.
 Any updates to this publication will be available at this site.